Study Abroad in Taiwan: Maymester 2015

 Contact Dr. Su-I Hou (email@example.com) for more info!

 Classes will consist of lectures, demonstrations, site visits, field experience, and discussions.
-Guest lecturers will be drawn from the major national universities in Taiwan as well as from government officials, and culture experts & community practitioners in Taiwan.
-UGA students will be paired with language partner(s), and have opportunities to interact with faculty members and students from major partnering universities in Taiwan throughout this study abroad program.
+Guest lecturers will be drawn from the major universities in Taiwan as well as from government officials, culture experts, & community practitioners in Taiwan.
+UGA students will have opportunities to interact with faculty members and students from major partnering universities in Taiwan throughout this study abroad program.

 PLACES YOU WILL SEE:

-Taoyuan – the city where the Taipei International Airport located.
-Students will visit Chang-Gung University of Science & Technology (CGUST)and its hospital system including the Chinese medicine wing.
-Most excitingly, staying overnights at its Senior Health and Cultural Village to experience senior lifestyle.
+Taoyuan – the city where the Taipei International Airport is located.
+Students will visit Chang-Gung University of Science & Technology (CGUST) and its hospital system including the Chinese medicine wing.
+Most excitingly, staying overnights at its Senior Health and Cultural Village to experience the active senior lifestyle.

 Republic Of China ( TAIWAN)